Requirements for Surrogacy in New York and New Jersey

 New Jersey Gestational Surrogate Requirements

-In addition to the ASRM criteria to be a surrogate, the New Jersey Gestational Carrier Agreement Act efore a contract is deemed enforceable in New Jersey, it must be determined that the surrogate meets the requirements set forth in the legislation.
+In addition to the ASRM criteria, the New Jersey Gestational Carrier Agreement Act requires that the gestational carrier did not provide the egg used in conception and she also meets the specific requirements set forth in the legislation.
 They are as follows:

 “A gestational carrier shall be deemed to have satisfied the requirements… if, at the time the gestational carrier agreement is executed, she: